Plaksha05/blogster/README.md

-#Blogster
+# Blogster

-##About
+## About

--This website can be used by people to login, view, write, and publish short blogs.
+- This website can be used by people to login, view, write, and publish short blogs.
--These blogs can can be used to publish interesting facts, motivational writings or any other data required to be shared among a common group of people.
+- These blogs can can be used to publish interesting facts, motivational writings or any other data required to be shared among a common group of people.
--People who are logged in can view their posts as well as all the posts by other people.
+- People who are logged in can view their posts as well as all the posts by other people.

 ##Features

--A person has to first register.
+- A person has to first register.
--Then he can login any time.
+- Then he can login any time.
--One can view all the posts added by others.
+- One can view all the posts added by others.
--One can view their own posts.
+- One can view their own posts.
--One can add a new post.
+- One can add a new post.
--Then logout.
+- Then logout.

-##Steps to use the code
+## Steps to use the code

 `npm install`
 This will install all the dependencies for the app